datomatic/laravel-enum-collections/UPGRADE.md

 ## From v1 to v2

-Simply update the Models casts definition from
+Simply update the definition of Model casts from

 ```php
     protected $casts = [